 |Further details indoors|

 You enter the open plan downstairs through double french doors which lead onto the private terrace overlooking the fields.
 The rustic old oak dining table is next to the French doors and the kitchen for relaxed dining and country views.
 The lounge has a restored antique sofa, armchair and rocking chair, wine rack(!), wall mounted TV and DVD and CD/MP3 on the sideboard.
 All the original oak beams are exposed and there are warm terracota floor tiles.
 On the adjacent exterior terrace there is a large teak dining table, chairs and parasol which is surrounded by fields and gardens with plenty of colour from all the flowers.
-Sun loungers (and another small dining table if required) are provided on the patio terrace by the pool.
+Sun loungers and cushions are provided on the patio terrace by the pool.
 There is a wide wood staircase to the first floor landing lit by old french chandeliers and antique wall lights.
 The two bedrooms are at either end of the landing.
 The double room has an upholstered French antique bed and matching wardrobe, chair and dressing table.
 The twin (or double) room has a mix of contemporary and old oak furnishings.
 The double room ensuite has a deep oval bath with old fashioned taps and hand held shower and an antique marble topped wash stand.
 The twin room has a 'rainforest' shower over the bath aswell as the handheld shower and old fashioned taps.
 Both bathrooms have rustic tiles and a heated towel radiator.
 We aim to give you lots of comfort alongside the rustic charm.
 The kitchen has all modern equipment and lots of crockery and cooking stuff.
-We provide a welcome pack of local bread and croissants, eggs, milk and a few other goodies when you arrive.
-Last but not least home made ice cream is our speciality!!
+We provide a welcome pack of local wine, bread and croissants, eggs, milk and a few other goodies when you arrive.
 We are proud to be a four star Gite registered with the local tourist office.
 The four stars are awarded according to facilities, size, and services, following a rigorous inspection.

 |Further details outdoors|